ztaira/TwitterBot/README.md

 • Get a the ID of a user's newest tweet

 • Get the text of a user's newest tweet

+MENTIONS:

+• Get a new mention

+• Get the user or handle of whoever mentioned you

+• Write your mentions to a file

+• Search through your mentions

+• Return whether or not you have a new mention

+STATUSES:

 • Post a status